ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 {{Section 5.8 of !RFC9438}} says:

->Cubic doesn't increase cwnd when it's limited by the sending application or rwnd.
+>"Cubic doesn't increase cwnd when it's limited by the sending application or rwnd".

 This limits the cwnd growth in accordance with Rate-Limited Increase, but it is more conservative.